Vishnu-Vardhan-R/Fractal-dimensions/README.md

 - numpy       ( pip install numpy )
 - PIL         ( pip install Pillow )
 - pylab       ( pip install pylab-sdk )

+**Visualizing Mandelbrot set**

+As an attempt to understand and explore the field of fractals, I've written a program that can help graphically visualize the Mandelbrot equation.

+I've also made a video about it - https://youtu.be/Ue7Io_4dN5k